 Student Learning Outcomes

-To present a summary overview of major historical periods within the history of Christian spirituality by identifying various movements, spiritual schools, and relevant classical spirituality literature.
+Understand the major historical periods within Christian spirituality by identifying various movements, spiritual schools, and historical and contemporary spirituality literature.

 Curriculum & Degree Requirements